Alfonso Cid - Flamenco singer, flutist and composer.

-In partnership with Carlota Santa’s Flamenco Vivo Alfonso produced in 2010 “La Música Flamenca” (The Flamenco Music) for the Lincoln Center Institute.
-This is a show in which different aspects of flamenco song are introduced to audiences such as school teachers in professional development programs as well as kids in school performances.
-This is an ongoing show.
+In partnership with Flamenco Vivo Carlota Santa Alfonso produced in 2010 “La Música Flamenca” (The Flamenco Music) for the Lincoln Center Institute.
+This is a show in which different aspects of flamenco song and music are introduced to audiences such as schoolteachers in professional development programs as well as kids in school performances.

-He released his first CD titled “Flamenco de vuelta e ida” on 2006 with is own Flamenco fusion project “Gazpacho Andalú” with guitarist Arturo Martínez.
+He released his first CD titled “Flamenco de vuelta e ida” on 2006 with his own Flamenco fusion project “Gazpacho Andalú” and guitarist Arturo Martínez.

-He has also released the debut album of his Spanish Indie Rock project “Dientes de Caramelo” titled “Pulpo” (Octopus) in March of 2012.
-For more info log on https://dientesdecaramelo.bandcamp.com/
+He also released the debut album of his Spanish Indie Rock project “Dientes de Caramelo” titled “Pulpo” (Octopus) in March of 2012.

 Dientes de Caramelo: Peter Teresi, Kevin Martillo, Christopher Morell, Alfonso Cid, Jed Miley and Sean Kupisz.